 STEP FOUR: VACUUM

-Then we vacuumed and swept and vacuumed and swept and dust mopped and mini-vaced.
+Once you have removed the tack strips and scrapped up the glue, you have to clean to prepare a concrete floor for painting.
+We vacuumed and swept and vacuumed and swept and dust mopped and mini-vaced.
 It’s important that at this point your floor is dry and all that dirt and dust is gone.
 After we had vacuumed a few times, I decided the vacuum wasn’t actually helping anymore which is why we got out the dust mop and hand held vacuum.
+I didn’t want any dust, hair, or other debri in my floor paint.

 STEP FIVE: TAPE OFF BASEBOARDS